So You Want to Become a Nutritionist?

 While both nutritionists and dietitians work to help people gain better health through nutrition, “only dietitians (with an accreditation from the Dietitians Association of Australia) are qualified to provide medical nutrition therapy or clinical nutrition consultations”, says NA.

-What kinds of careers can nutritionists have?
+What kind of careers can nutritionists have?

 There are a wide variety of nutrition courses available in Australia.
 Not all of them are called ‘Bachelor of Nutrition’, and their specialties vary from institution to institution.
 According to i-student global, nutrition courses focus on a core area of study — chemistry, biochemistry, physiology and nutritional metabolism.
 Courses may also include food science and public health.